Lemon Slice Jell-O Shots (Night Shoot)

 Indie Author Spotlight: David Sodergren

-When we think of slashers, we are bombarded with images of Freddy Kruger, Jason, Mike Myers, and maybe even the freaky mutant weirdos from The Hills Have Eyes.
-We think of stupid good-looking college kids who are too drunk to realize they are being stalked by a masked lunatic.
+When we think of slashers, we are bombarded with images of Freddy Kruger, Jason, Mike Myers, and maybe even the freaky mutants from The Hills Have Eyes.
+We think of stupid, good-looking college kids who are too drunk to realize they are being stalked by a masked lunatic.
 Perhaps you’ve even been partying at a desolate cabin, hear a strange noise, and think: Oh god!
 I am one of those obliviously stupid idiots, right before realizing the sound you heard was just a raccoon.
 Either way, when we think of slashers we usually don’t think of books (unless you’re like me and have already been traumatized by Off Season by Jack Ketchum).

 What’s the Plot?

 A group of student filmmakers break into the Crawford Manor for an unauthorized night shoot.
 They have no choice.
 Their lead actress quit.
 They’re out of time.
 They’re out of money.
 They’re out of luck.
 But, Crawford Manor has a past that won’t stay dead, and the crew is about to come face-to-face with the hideous secret that stalks the halls.